Introduction

 Limited crop selection

-As vertical farming relies on hydroponic systems; only certain types of crops can be grown.
+Vertical farming relies on hydroponic systems; only certain types of crops can be grown.
 This can limit the diversity of products available.

 High energy consumption